maxime-tournier/maxime-tournier.github.com/notes/cg.md

   Conjugate Gradient algorithm.
 The $$p_k$$ will be $$A$$-conjugate, and the energy norm will be minimized along the way, but the residuals $$r_k$$ will now be $$B$$-conjugate, hopefully to follow a faster path towards the solution.
-A straightforward adaptation of the above gives:

   - Initialization: